Vascular Cognitive Impairment

 - Gold standard: Genetic testing for NOTCH3 mutations (cysteine-altering missense mutations in EGF-like repeats)

-- Skin biopsy: Ultrastructural detection of GOM by electron microscopy — ~95% specificity when positive; less sensitive than genetic testing
+- Skin biopsy: Ultrastructural detection of GOM by electron microscopy — ~95% specificity when positive; less sensitive than genetic testing.
+Immunostaining for NOTCH3 ectodomain on skin biopsy has higher sensitivity than EM-based GOM detection and is now commonly used

 - No specific treatment — vascular risk factor modification (especially hypertension control)